Bonne Santé Liposome: Liposomal Vitamin D3+K2 (MK7) - 100ml

 Vitamin D3: How it works?

-- Almost every cell of your body has receptors for vitamin D. These receptors, called VDRs, are present in the cells of intestines, heart, breasts, lungs, hormone glands, thyroid glands, immune system and muscles.
+- Almost every cell of your body has receptors for vitamin D. These receptors, called VDRs, are present in the cells of the intestines, heart, breasts, lungs, hormone glands, thyroid glands, immune system and muscles.

 Vitamin D3: Health benefits